butla/bultrowicz.com/modern_gui_for_multi_desktop_app_development_evaluation.rst

 - not too much happening in the commits.
 Is the project inactive, or so much feature-complete?
 - pip install wxPython took /24m-8,1s, 12m-12,7s on my main laptop
+- I think it's very bad that running constructors for widgets adds them to the layout.
+  Same problem as Tkinter.
+Can't nicely create stuff in functions and then bind it into a UI.
+- non-pythonic API (uppercase)

 Positives
 ~~~~~~~~~